“NOAA is talking about importing this model—for sustainable design, adaptive reuse, and consolidation—to all its centers.”

-HOK’s design links the two hangars to provide space for NOAA research and office functions.
+The original aircraft hangars, designed in 1939 by Albert Kahn, inspired beautifully simple solutions for how the new center uses air, water and light.
 The team worked closely with local preservationists to keep the hangars close to their original condition.

-The high-performance, sustainable design is rooted in the mission of NOAA, biomimicry and the cultural traditions of the Pacific region.
-The LEED Gold sustainable design features include a skylight diffuser system that virtually eliminates the need for artificial light during the day.
-Hawaii’s first Passive Cooling Unit (PCU) system uses chilled water from a nearby building and natural ventilation to condition the space through an underground air distribution system.
-A gray water capturing system is used to irrigate the native landscaping.
+The biological influences of the region guided the design of the LEED Gold project.
+A skylight diffuser system virtually eliminates the need for artificial light during the day.
+Hawaii’s first hydronic passive cooling unit (PCU) system uses chilled water from a nearby building and natural ventilation to condition the space through an underground air distribution system.
+A graywater capturing system is used to irrigate the native landscaping.

 HOK worked with Hawaii-based architect Ferraro Choi.

 AIA Committee on the Environment – Top 10 Green Projects